electronick1/stairs_doc/source/index.html.md

 ### How flow change data

-Unlike Flow, Pipeline components could accomulate data or completely change/redefine it.
+Unlike Flow, Pipeline components could accumulate data or completely change/redefine it.

 For this stairs has two defenitions: <br>
 - subscribe_smths <br>